Koed00/django-q/docs/tasks.rst

     .. py:attribute:: kwargs

     Keyword arguments for the function.
-Can include any of the optional enqueue keyword attributes directly or in a `q_options` dictionary.
+Can include any of the optional async_task keyword attributes directly or in a `q_options` dictionary.

     .. py:attribute:: broker